September 26, 2025

 Pipe Bowl Fragment

 Monday July 14 we were back in the Lab at Burch House.
 Denise, Claudia, and later Linda continued to wash, sort, and bag artifacts recovered from the Swann Site.
 Linda also spent time straightening up Burch House, and Denise inventoried remaining artifact bags.
 Carol sorted and bagged artifacts from BF1-1-4.
 It is from these artifacts that we selected an artifact of the day.
-The artifact of the day is a fragment of a tobacco pipe bowl with a partial maker's mark that is somewhat distinctive - a "D" inside what appears to be a heart with additional geometric symbols under the initial.
+The artifact of the day is a fragment of a tobacco pipe bowl with a partial maker's mark that is somewhat distinctive - a "D" inside what appears to be a heart with additional geometric symbols (diamond circle, bar, possibly a stylized Fleur-di-lei) under the initial.
 There isn't enough to identify the maker but there was a mid-eighteenth century London pipe maker whose makers mark was a TD inside a circle or heart.
+Interestingly there are several seventeenth maker marks with initials and a stylized Fleur-di-lei inside a heart.
 Maybe someone else will be able to identify the maker.

 2025 Public Archaeology Days (Apr-Jun) -- 2025 Public Archaeology Lab Days (Jan-Mar)